laeti-tia/osx.dotfiles/README.md

 My dotfiles for ~
 =================

-My useful ~ dot files to be replicated on each of my OSX, FreeBSD or Linux machines.
+My useful ~ dot files to be replicated on each of my MacOS, FreeBSD or Linux machines.
 At the beginning, this used to be a placeholder for OSX dot files only.
 But as I'm working with different types of UNIX hosts, I try to keep as much compatibility as possible.
 Currently, the files are tested with recent versions of:
-- OSX (10.11)
+- OSX (10.12)
 - FreeBSD (10)
-- Debian (8) (and 7 with an updated git)
+- Debian (8,9) (and 7 with an updated git)
 - CentOS (6)

-I'm making use of this repo as suggested and described by [Kyle Fuller][kf].
+I was making use of this repo as suggested and described by [Kyle Fuller][kf].
+But I'm now using it following the [DebOps][debops] conventions, using a deploy script.

 To use this repo on a new machine, do:

-    git --work-tree=$HOME --git-dir=$HOME/.files.git init
-    git --work-tree=$HOME --git-dir=$HOME/.files.git remote add origin https://github.com/tonin/osx.dotfiles.git
+    git clone https://github.com/tonin/osx.dotfiles.git .config/dotfiles
-    mv .bashrc bashrc.bkp
-    git --work-tree=$HOME --git-dir=$HOME/.files.git pull origin master
-    git --git-dir=$HOME/.files.git submodule update --init

-And then later only use the `git-home` command instead of `git` (see the git-home alias in `.bashrc`).
+    ./.config/dotfiles/deploy.sh

 On OSX, if you want to use the included `~/.bashrc` file, you need to source it from the system's global `/etc/bashrc`  You just add a single line to the existing configuration that contains: `. ~/bashrc`